cdauth/json-stream-es/README.md

 Usually this is used on a stream created by [`JsonParser`](#jsonparser) and piped through [`JsonPathSelector`](#jsonpathselector) to consume a JSON stream.

 Note that the stream does not check the validity of the incoming `JsonChunk` objects.
 If you pass in chunks in an order that does not make sense, the stream will produce unpredictable output.

+##### `deserializeJsonValue`

+`deserializeJsonValue(stream: ReadableStream<JsonChunk>): Promise<JsonValue>`

+Sometimes, your `ReadableStream<JsonChunk>` may contain only one JSON value that you want to decode.
+A typical scenario for this is a nested stream created by [`JsonPathStreamSplitter`](#jsonpathstreamsplitter) where a sub stream contains only one value.

+For your convenience, `deserializeJsonValue` pipes your stream to a `JsonDeserializer` and returns the JSON value emitted by it.
+If your stream contains more or less than 1 JSON value, an error is thrown.

 #### `JsonSerializer`